ctrlw/magni/README.md

   * System options -> Wireless LAN (if you want to connect from another computer by wifi)
   * Interface options -> SSH -> Enable (only if you want to connect from another computer)
   * Finish and reboot (<Yes> or `sudo reboot`)
-* If you have an older camera than the v3 with its autofocus, you have to setup the camera focus manually.
-Run `libcamera-hello --rotation 180 -t 0`
-  * If you see the current camera view, and it's at the same angle that you have from above (e.g. it’s not upside down), you’re good, otherwise try different values for rotation (0, 180) and adapt the ROTATION value in magni.py accordingly
-  * If the image is blurry you should adjust the focus, simply turning the lens with the plastic “wheel” that comes with the Pi camera v2
-  * Use Ctrl-c to get out of the camera view
 * Run the following commands in the terminal:
 ```
 sudo apt update && sudo apt -y upgrade